normtendothecoder/NSoftPasswordGenerator/README.md

 # Disclaimer:
 You need node.js and Command Prompt avalible.
 # Copyright Notice
-Federal Law provides severe civil and criminal penalties forthe unauthorized reproduction, distribution, or exhibition of copyrighted software.
+Federal Law provides severe civil and criminal penalties for the unauthorized reproduction, distribution, or exhibition of copyrighted software.
 The Federal Bureau of Investigation investigates allegations of criminal copyright infringement.